 The Centre for Extended Learning strives to meet the needs of all our online learners.
-Our ongoing efforts to become aligned with the Accessibility for Ontarians with Disabilities Act (AODA) are guided by University of Waterloo accessibility Legislation and policy and the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines (WCAG) 2.0.
+Our ongoing efforts to become aligned with the Accessibility for Ontarians with Disabilities Act (AODA) are guided by University of Waterloo accessibility Legislation and policy and the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines (WCAG) 2.0

+The majority of our online courses are currently delivered via the Desire?
+Learn

+.
 The majority of our online courses are currently delivered via the Desire2Learn Learning Environment.
-Learn more about Desire2Learn's Accessibility Standards Compliance.
+Learn more about Desire2Learn's Accessibility Standards Compliance .